Grace Coolidge: Marriage and family

-Goodhue met Calvin Coolidge in her second year at Northampton.
+Goodhue met Calvin Coolidge in her second year in Northampton.
 While watering flowers outside of the dormitory, she first saw the young man through a window across from the school, where he was shaving wearing only long underwear and a derby hat.
 He heard her laugh, and he subsequently asked his landlord, the school's steward Robert Weir, to introduce them.
 Weir set them up to both appear at a mutual friend's house.
 Joking about her suitor's reserved nature, he commented that if Goodhue could teach the deaf to hear, then she could perhaps teach the mute to speak.
 They began a relationship; Goodhue had kept in touch with her previous suitor, Frank Joyner, but she had ended the relationship with him.

 Calvin Coolidge was active in politics and took her to a Republican Party event at city hall for their first date.
 From then on, he could be found accompanying her to all of her picnics and dances, though he did not participate.
 He attempted to ice skate with her once and decided they would go home when he was unsuccessful.
 To those around them, their relationship was defined by their contrasting personalities, as he was quiet and reserved as opposed to her more outgoing demeanor.
 Despite this, they bonded over several shared qualities: their background as college-educated Vermonters, mischievous senses of humor, work ethic, religious sensibilities, and feelings of idealism and public service.
 The two frequently exchanged playful remarks targeting one another, often focused on her cooking and his quietude, respectively.
 He welcomed her nasally impression of him.
 She got along well with his family and had their approval.
 Although Goodhue had been raised as a Democrat, she switched to the Republican Party.
 She also had her friend Ivah Gale take a three-hour buggy ride with him, so she could form her own opinion of the man.
 He said nothing during the trip, but Gale wanted the couple to stay together and said she had got along well with him.